Police & Your Rights — All Topics

 Sovereign Citizens & Pseudolaw · 17 guides

 Do “sovereign citizen” arguments actually work?
-In a word, no — courts have rejected them every time.
+No.

 Immigration & ICE Encounters · 20 guides